wware/mrsl/README.md

 to ease the burden of creating them.
 No researcher will bother with any of this stuff if it adds any appreciable effort to authoring a paper.
 Like an IDE used in programming, the authoring tool should offer helpful feedback during the authoring process.
 The authoring tool is essentially an IDE for writing academic papers with all these features.
 I should build the tool that I want for myself.

+#### Floating cloud of nodes

+The stuff you put in your academic paper becomes part of the semantic net.
+Maybe the net is published in a separate file, and you use additional RDF pieces to represent comments or annotations or anchors for the paper to reference.

+Think about how to visualize a semantic net as a graph, and what that looks like at different zoom levels, and how to keep it useful and purposeful.
+And there can be links from the paper into different points in the graph.
+And the graph can transform, like rotations in 4d space, where some parts get closer or farther away as your interests and priorities change.

+When you're viewing a net in this way, you can select a node and coerce its truth value, or you can highlight it so you can keep an eye on it.
+You can do bulk highlighting operations using something like a SQL/SPARQL query.
+And you can propagate changes across the net to see how things respond as you tinker with applying external stimuli.

+### Authoring tool components

 Given that Apache Jena is a big part, and Apache Jena is available in a Docker container, it probably makes sense to architect it as a collection of containers